chrisketelsen/CSCI5622-Machine-Learning/resources/project.md

 - What you have done so far
 - What kind of advice that you are seeking.

-Due to limited time, you will post your slides on Piazza using the tag '#project_spotlight' rather than giving a formal presentation.
+Due to limited time, you will post your slides on Piazza using the tag `#project_spotlight` rather than giving a formal presentation.

 # Midpoint Peer Feedback